Why choose Seven Seas Worldwide

 Also, along with other commonly restricted items, such as alcohol, controlled drugs and narcotics, food, pirated goods and weapons or replica weapons, New Zealand prohibits the importation of all candles by air, pain relief head bags and Christmas decorations made of organic materials like wreaths, pinecones and mistletoe.

-Our Prohibited Goods page contains a comprehensive list of all the items you can't send along with certain service-based restrictions.
+Our Prohibited Goods page contains a comprehensive list of all the items you can't ship along with certain service-based restrictions.

 How long does shipping to New Zealand from the USA take?*